|Hunting Home||Contact Us||News||DNR Home|

 No. But if you decide to hunt on your neighbor’s property (private or public), you need the appropriate hunting licenses.

-Q. Is bear hunting legal during the antlerless deer season?
+Q. Is bear hunting legal during the antlerless and muzzleloader deer seasons in December?

 Yes.
 As long as the hunter has the proper license to hunt bear.